How to Record YouTube Audio with Audacity [2026]

 Step 1.
 Open Audacity and Set Up Recording

-• Set the Recording Channels to 2 (Stereo) for better audio quality.
+• Set Recording Channels to 2 (Stereo) for better audio quality.

 Step 2.
 Start Recording Audio from YouTube